 If your human has a porch where there are no dogs, we love sunning ourselves on warm sunny days.
 Much to my human’s distress, as soon as I can lay down on the cool concrete of the porch and before I come back into the home, I wallow around to get in touch with my wild side and the dirt, dust, pollen and anything else that can blow through a screen.

 I enjoy playing with and hiding drinking straws under rugs or the refrigerator.
 When bubbles are blown for my pleasure, I find them just plain fascinating!
 Years later I still get excited when my human says the word “bubbles.”

 Giving is better than receiving

 Since my human needs love and affection too, I try to find something she enjoys sometimes.
 Since Sister is the one who likes to lounge in human’s lap for hours on end, I figure if I show signs that I want my human to hold me, scratch my chin or rub my nose, it will make her happy.
-Sometimes if I am sitting behind her head on the back of the couch and she turns around to look at me or if I am on top of the refrigerator and she stands in front of me, I will lick her forehead a few times, just to let her know I love her and appreciate all of her efforts to keep us girls happy.
+If I am on top of the refrigerator and she stands in front of me, I will lick her forehead a few times, just to let her know I love her and appreciate all of her efforts to keep Sister and I happy.